zng-ui/zng-template/README.md

 ### User Config

 The normal user config uses the Zng `CONFIG` service and is setup in [crates/t-app-t/src/config.rs].
-It uses JSON by default, but you can easily change it by using [`zng`] Cargo feature flags.
+It uses JSON by default, but you can easily change it by using enabled a config format [`zng`] Cargo feature.

 ### Crash Handler